linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.06.2023 (announcement Oxygen)
+- 🎉🌐🛠️ We are currently working on the presentation page for the Oxygen browser!
+You will be able to download the software there too 😍 The page will probably be online tonight already!
+Are you excited to try out the Oxygen browser? #OxygenBrowser #Download #NewBrowser 🤔💻

 ### 06.06.2023 (announcement UpNode)
 - 🚀📈 Exciting news!
 We're relaunching UpNode today and it will be back online tonight! 💻🌐🙌 Are you as excited as we are?
 What's your favorite feature of UpNode?
 Let us know in the comments below! #UpNodeRelaunch #OnlineAgain #InvestingMadeEasy